helpful info for parents

 - Multi-event (a combination of different track and field disciplines where a points system is used to determine age group winners).
-The regional Multi-event is normally held around the 2nd weekend of November)
+The regional Multi-event is normally held in or around the month of November.

 - Track and field.
 The regional track and field normally takes place around the middle of February.

 - Cross-country.
 The regional cross-country normally take place in around the 3rd weekend in June.